-Recent turning movement counts were obtained for the 10th Street/Willamette Falls Drive intersection to determine the project's impact.
+Recent turning movement counts were obtained for the 10th Street/Willamette Falls Drive intersection to estimate the project's impact.
 Counts conducted in April 2015 reported 687 vehicles traveling on Willamette Falls Drive during the AM peak hour (469 westbound, 218 eastbound), and 891 vehicles traveling the roadway during the PM peak hour (290 westbound, 601 eastbound).
 These traffic volumes are assumed to be fairly representative of traffic volumes passing the subject site on Willamette Falls Drive since there are only four private driveways and only one local street intersection between 10th Street and 6th Street.
-Based on these existing traffic volumes it is anticipated the project will increase roadway volumes by approximately 1% during either peak hour.
-Copies of the count reports are attached as Exhibit D.
+Based on these recent traffic volumes it is anticipated the project will increase roadway volumes by approximately 1% during either peak hour.